A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems: Discussion of Survey Results

 At a lower-level view, graph-based hypergames and L-th order hierarchical hypergames dominate (Figure~\ref{fig:tax_models}).
 Graph-based models in particular stand out as the most popular implementation, often supporting spatial planning and adversarial reasoning, especially in cybersecurity and general game-theoretic applications (Figure~\ref{fig:domain_x_model}).

-However, when theoretical applications are omitted, shifting the focus toward experimental and practical implementations that are closer to deployable multi-agent systems, the distribution changes considerably.
-As depicted in Figure~\ref{fig:tax_models_practical}, 8 out of the 14 works we classified as practical entail simplified hypergame-theoretic concepts -- perceptual games, flattened L-th order hypergames or HEU -- instead of integrating and populating models entirely according to the complete hypergame analyses frameworks.
-These findings suggest, that while practical, real-world applications can benefit from hypergame-theoretic models, their integration must entail concretizations of the primarily analytical frameworks.
-Figures~\ref{fig:app_type_main} and~\ref{fig:domain_x_model_filtered} paint a similar picture, where practical application from domains more aligned with real-world applicability -- cybersecurity, robotics, social simulations and general MAS -- works seem to benefit most from the simplified models.
+However, when theoretical applications are omitted, and the focus shifts toward experimental and practical implementations closer to deployable multi-agent systems, the distribution changes considerably.
+As depicted in Figure~\ref{fig:tax_models_practical}, 9 out of the 15 works we classified as practical entail simplified hypergame-theoretic concepts -- perceptual games, flattened L-th order hypergames, and HEU -- rather than integrating and populating models entirely in accordance with complete hypergame analysis frameworks.
+These findings suggest that while practical, real-world applications can benefit from hypergame-theoretic models, their integration must entail concretisations of the primarily analytical frameworks.
+Figures~\ref{fig:app_type_main} and~\ref{fig:domain_x_model_filtered} paint a similar picture, where practical applications from domains more aligned with real-world applicability -- cybersecurity, robotics, social simulations, and general MAS -- seem to benefit most from the simplified models.

 Meanwhile, HNF has seen limited use in agentic contexts.
-Only 9 works adopt HNF-based solutions (Figure~\ref{fig:concept-domain}), with all situated in the cybersecurity domain.
-This suggests that HNF’s fixed-matrix structure may be too rigid or low-level for modern agent-based modeling, where higher-order and domain-specific reasoning demands greater representational flexibility.
+Only 11 works adopt HNF-based solutions (Figure~\ref{fig:concept-domain}), all of which are situated in the cybersecurity domain.
+This suggests that HNF’s fixed-matrix structure may be too rigid or low-level for modern agent-based modelling, where higher-order and domain-specific reasoning demands greater representational flexibility.